growdigital/natureworks.org.uk/content/articles/boundary-plants.md

 - /boundary/
 ---

-Grass makes a cheap and durable path but it _will_ creep into your borders if they’re not well established.
+Grass makes a cheap and durable path but _will_ creep into borders if they’re not well established or don’t have dense growth.

-As an extra barrier areas with less robust ground cover, I like to line grass paths with clumping boundary plants to stop the ‘Grass Creep’.
+As an extra barrier, I often line grass paths with clumping boundary plants to stop ‘Grass Creep’.

 Here are some suggested plants: